syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 ### Current cell navigation

-Keyboard navigation through the cells and rows is determined based on the `navigationMode` property.
+Keyboard navigation through the cells and rows is determined based on the [navigationMode] property.
 The `GridNavigationMode.cell` allows you to navigate between the cells in a row and between the rows.
 The `GridNavigationMode.row` allows you to navigate between the rows.

 {% tabs %}
 {% highlight Dart %}

+    // NavigationMode cell
     @override
-    Widget build(BuildContext context){
+    Widget build(BuildContext context) {
+     return MaterialApp(
+        home: Scaffold(
-        return SfDataGrid(
+            body: SfDataGrid(
                 navigationMode: GridNavigationMode.cell
+            )
+        )
       );
     }

 {% endhighlight %}